 While the leave and pods are excellent raw, moringa powder is an even more concentrated source of vitamins and nutrients.
 According the UN FAO,

 Recent research has revealed that moringa leaf powder may contain seven times the vitamin C content of oranges, four times the vitamin A content of carrots, and three times the potassium content of bananas.
+People often lack in vitamin C and have to use a vitamin C powder to get the nutrients their body needs.
+This plant can help them boost all of their vitamins and increase nourishment.
 When added as a supplement to a child’s diet, just 25 g of the leaf powder reportedly supplies all the calcium and vitamin A daily needs, about half the protein and potassium daily needs, and about three-quarters of the iron daily needs.